skemper/www.jhu-oose.com/toolbox/index.md

 **What Is It?** When we turn the server off, it *forgets* all the Java objects that existed in memory.
 If the application data was stored in those objects only, it would be lost.
 A DBMS persists the application data across server runs.
 Also, a database preserves data integrity and consistency, for example, it may enforce the constraint that all users in your application must have a phone number.

-**Our Choice.** Typically a web application would use a DBMS with a client–server architecture (this is a client–server architecture with respect to the DBMS, in which the DBMS is the server and the application server is actually the client).
+**Why Did We Choose It?** Typically a web application would use a DBMS with a client–server architecture (this is a client–server architecture with respect to the DBMS, in which the DBMS is the server and the application server is actually the client).
 The most popular DBMS with a client–server architecture is [PostgreSQL](https://www.postgresql.org).
 A client–server architecture scales better, particularly when multiple server components need to communicate with a central DBMS.
 But in this course we prefer SQLite precisely because it is serverless: the database is just stored in a regular file, which makes SQLite easier to install and manage.
 But there are some issues with [deploying SQLite to Heroku](#platform-heroku), and if you want to avoid them, you have to switch to PostgreSQL.

 **Where Do I Get It?** Add `org.xerial:sqlite-jdbc` as a dependency—the [build system](#build-system-gradle) takes care of the rest.
 This Java library contains not only the driver that the server needs to connect to SQLite, but also SQLite itself.